 Taxi – Out of all of the methods of transport in Guatemala, I think the only one I’ve never used is a taxi!
 Believe it or not, they just aren’t all that common.
 You will see them parked up in the square in Antigua but I’ve never personally needed to use one.
 The taxis will take you to the airport or longer distances.
 Be careful taking taxis at night, and always arrange the price before you get in unless they are using a meter.

-Uber – This is much more common than taking a taxi.
+Uber – This is much more common than taking a taxi, which you can try during your Guatemala vacation.
 People generally use Uber to get from the airport to Antigua, or if they want to visit the neighboring villages around Antigua.
 You would struggle to find Uber in most places outside of Guatemala City or Antigua though.

-Tuk Tuk – This is going to be the most common mode of transport you will use.
+Tuk Tuk – This is going to be the most common mode of transport for most cities in Guatemala.
 They have set prices so check before you get in with a local what you should be paying if possible.
-And always confirm the fair before starting the ride.
+Always confirm the fair before starting the ride.
 If you want to take a Tuk Tu after dark alone I would strongly recommend asking a local for a number of a trusted driver.
 They will almost certainly have one.

 🧳 Any recommendations on what I should pack for Guatemala?